modelscope/FunASR/runtime/docs/websocket_protocol.md

 `is_speaking`: False indicates the end of a sentence, such as a VAD segmentation point or the end of a WAV file `chunk_size`: indicates the latency configuration of the streaming model, `[5,10,5]` indicates that the current audio is 600ms long, with a 300ms look-ahead and look-back time.
-`audio_fs`: when the input audio is in PCM format, the audio sampling rate parameter needs to be added `hotwords`：If AM is the hotword model, hotword data needs to be sent to the server in string format, with " " used as a separator between hotwords.
+`audio_fs`: when the input audio is in PCM format, the audio sampling rate parameter needs to be added `nn_hotwords`：If AM is the hotword model, hotword data needs to be sent to the server in string format, with " " used as a separator between nn_hotwords.
 For example："阿里巴巴 达摩院 阿里云"
 `itn`: whether to use itn, the default value is true for enabling and false for disabling.
 ```
 #### Sending Audio Data